bcrist/Zig-LC4k/readme.md

 |LC4128ZC    |      |      | ✔️     |       |       |       |       | ✔️      |        |       |        |
 |LC4128ZE    |      |      | ✔️     |       | ✔️     |       |       |        | ✔️      |       | ✔️      |

 LC4256 and larger devices are not supported at this time.
-Automotive (LA4xxx) variants likely use the same fusemaps as their LC counterparts, but that's just conjecture.
-Please don't use this project for any automotive or other safety-critical application.
+Automotive (LA4xxx) variants may or may not use the same fusemaps as their LC counterparts, but please don't use this project for any automotive or other safety-critical application.

 # TODO
-* Bitstream configuration
+* JedecData disassembly
+* Report generation from JedecData (Functional & Timing)
+* SVF generation for all devices
-* Bitstream decompilation
+* Tests
+* ease of use: PTs.eql, PTs.any?
+* ease of use: helpers to set up common MC configurations?
+* How-To in readme
+* More examples - larson scanner, 16:1 mux, address decoder, adder?